scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 that do this, namely capped sequences, sequences of RNA bases and prefix maps implemented with Patricia tries.

-Say you want to create a collection containing *at most* `n` elements: if more elements are added then the first elements are removed.
-Such a collection can be efficiently implemented using an `Array` with a fixed
+Say you want to create an immutable collection containing *at most* `n` elements: if more elements are added then the first elements are removed.
-capacity: random access and element insertion are O(1) operations.

 The first task is to find the supertype of our collection: is it `Seq`, `Set`, `Map` or just `Iterable`?
 In our case, it is tempting to choose `Seq` because our collection can contain duplicates and iteration order is determined by insertion order.
-However, some properties of `Seq` are not satisfied:
+However, some properties of [`Seq`](/overviews/collections/seqs.html) are not satisfied:

 ~~~ scala
 (xs ++ ys).size == xs.size + ys.size
 ~~~

-Consequently, the only sensible choice as a base collection type is `Iterable`.
+Consequently, the only sensible choice as a base collection type is `collection.immutable.Iterable`.

 ### First version of `Capped` class ###